How can I enable Elastic IP addresses on my AWS Transfer Family SFTP-enabled server endpoint with a custom listener port?

 If you can use port 22 as your listener port, then create an internet-facing endpoint for your server.

-However, if you must change the listener port to a port other than port 22 (for migration), then follow these steps:
+However, if you need to change the listener port to a port other than port 22 (for migration), then follow these steps:

 1. Create an Amazon VPC in the same AWS Region as your server.